techgrounds/cloud-assignments-E28MS/Assignments/Fundamentals/Python/Key-value pairs.md

 *immutable* - In Python, an object is considered immutable if its value cannot be changed after it has been created.
 This means that any operation that modifies an immutable object returns a new object with the modified value.

+*CSV* - is an acronym for comma-separated values.
+It's a file format that you can use to store tabular data, such as in a spreadsheet.
+You can also use it to store data from a tabular database.
+You can refer to each row in a CSV file as a data record.
+Each data record consists of one or more fields, separated by commas.

+CSV files are one of the easiest ways to transfer data in form of string especially to any spreadsheet program like Microsoft Excel or Google spreadsheet

 ##  Resources

 [Free Code Camp Python Dictionaries](https://www.freecodecamp.org/news/create-a-dictionary-in-python-python-dict-methods/)